It’s back! Rock-bottom Black Friday deals. It’s been a year already. Have you mentally prepared yourself to shop like a pro?

-2. Protect your credit rating: Make sure you have money to cover your existing debts before you take on a big credit purchase.
-Before you even assign an amount though, it might be worth taking a look at your credit health as it stands now.
-DirectAxis Pulse is our free credit score rating tool that will give you an up-to-the-moment summary of your financial status.
-It’ll also give you insights into where you can improve your credit score rating, and a free credit check for how much you qualify for when it comes to personal, car or home loans.
+2. Credit is everything: no, it really is.
+Don’t damage your credit rating with purchases you can barely afford.
+Take a look at your credit health now with DirectAxis Pulse, our free credit score rating tool It will give you an up-to-the-moment summary of your financial status, insights into where you can improve your credit score rating, and a free credit check to show how much you qualify for when it comes to credit.
 Register for free here.

-4. Lock it in: Protect yourself from impulse-buying by setting a Black Friday budget and putting the rest of your money towards your existing debts.
-Don’t let this hyped-up event make you lose sight of your long-term financial goals.
-If you are struggling with your current financial obligations, a debt consolidation loan from DirectAxis might be the help you need.
-With one lower monthly repayment, you could free up to R1 500 in cash every month.
+4. Bust out that budget sheet: setting a Black Friday budget could save you a lot of stress afterwards.
+Keep in mind that financial success relies on your long-term financial plans.
+If you are currently struggling with your financial obligations, skip Black Friday this year.
+Instead, you may want to consider a debt consolidation loan from DirectAxis With one lower monthly repayment, you could free up to R1 500 in cash every month.
+And you can save that money towards Black Friday 2022.
 Click here to find out more.